sebrauschert/OceanOmics-amplicon/README.md

 01-demultiplex.sh                      - to demultiplex the amplicon data added to the 00-raw-data folder 02-rename_demux.sh                     - to rename the demultiplexed reads to their respective sample names; a index to sample name mapping file needs to be created
-03-seqkit_stats.sh                     - to create read statistics for QC checks of the demultiplexed reads 04-DADA2.R                             - to trim the reads and create an amplicon sequencing variant table 05-blastn.sh                           - to query the NCBI nt and taxa database 06-blast-16S-MiFish.py                 - to query a custom 16S fish database and the MiFish database from here: http://mitofish.aori.u-tokyo.ac.jp/download.html
+03-seqkit_stats.sh                     - to create read statistics for QC checks of the demultiplexed reads 04-DADA2.R                             - to trim the reads and create an amplicon sequencing variant table; this can be executed in pooled, site specific and fixed error modes
+05-blastn.sh                           - to query the NCBI nt and taxa database 06-blast-16S-MiFish.py                 - to query a custom 16S fish database and the MiFish database from here: http://mitofish.aori.u-tokyo.ac.jp/download.html
-07-custom-lca.py                       - to retrieve the lowest common ancestor for the 16S and MiFish blast results 08-LCA/runAssign_collapsedTaxonomy.py  - a custom script from the eDNAflow pipeline for lowest common ancestor analysis of the taxonomically annotated ASVs
+07-custom-lca.py                       - to retrieve the lowest common ancestor for the 16S and MiFish blast results 08-LULU_master.sh                      - LULU is a tool to perform post-clustering curation of DNA amplicon data; also creates the final phyloseq object
-09-ecology_plots.R                     - phyloseq based ecology plots for initial alpha and beta diversity
+09-ecology_plots.R                     - phyloseq based ecology plots for initial alpha and beta diversity DADA_HPC                               - experimental functions to parallelsie DADA2 for HPC dada                                   - three scripts: dada2_pooled.R, dada2_site_error_fixed.R and dada2_site_spec_error.R; called by the 04-DADA2.R code
+LCA                                    - experimental and outdated LCA code LULU                                   - all functions required for LULU: 01-get_lineage.sh, 02-merge_lineage_with_LCA.R, 03-lulu_create_match_list.sh, 04-LULU.R and 05-create_phyloseq_object.R

 ```

 ## Dependencies